thegricean/si-paradigms/models/linking hypotheses/linkinghypotheses.md

 Straw-man linking hypothesis: participants sample 'directly' from S:
 --------------------------------------------------------------------

-Our linking hypothesis should say something about why an overwhelming majority of individuals would rate an 'XorY' guess to be Right in an \['X','Y'\] world state, despite 'XorY' being a suboptimal utterance choice in this world state according to our pragmatic speaker model.
+Our linking hypothesis should say something about why an overwhelming majority of individuals would rate an 'XorY' guess to be Right in an \['X','Y'\] world state, despite 'XorY' being a sub-optimal utterance choice in this world state according to our pragmatic speaker model.

 Let's first explore a linking hypothesis that makes the wrong predictions in this regard.
 We might hypothesize that speakers, when confronted with a world state w (i.e. the configuration of animals on the card in a given SI-Paradigms trial) and an utterance u (the guess in that trial), have access to the probability that the S1 distribution assigns to u in w.